drewhamiltonasdf/machine-shop-2020/_equipment docs/_Epilog Zing 24/README.md

 &nbsp;
 &nbsp;

+### Vector Design Files

+Lasers cut in one of two ways: Raster / Vector
+When rastering, the laser will etc out a region line by line like an old dot matrix printer.
+This is used to engrave images or solid hatched regions in a cut file:

+Lasers cut 2D vector files.
+File types include DXF, SVG, Illustrator files, etc.

 Currently we only have Inkscape on there which is a freeware vector program.

 ##### 1) Ensure USB is plugged into the laser and the computer.
 Ethernet is not currently workable without a network card.
 ##### 2) Power the laser on.
 The switch is on the right of the machine on the side panel.